Axual/terraform-provider-axual/docs/resources/application_principal.md

 - `application` (String) A valid Uid of an existing application
 - `environment` (String) A valid Uid of an existing environment
-- `principal` (String, Sensitive) The principal of an Application for an Environment
+- `principal` (String, Sensitive) The principal of an Application for an Environment.
+This field is Sensitive and will not be displayed in server log outputs when using Terraform commands.

 ### Optional

 - `custom` (Boolean) A boolean identifying whether we are creating a custom principal.
 If true, the custom principal will be stored in principal property.
 Custom principal allows an application with SASL+OAUTHBEARER to produce/consume a topic.
 Custom Application Principal certificate is used to authenticate your application with an IAM provider using the custom ApplicationPrincipal as Client ID
 - `private_key` (String, Sensitive) The private key of a Connector Application for an Environment.
+This field is Sensitive and will not be displayed in server log outputs when using Terraform commands.
 If committing terraform configuration(.tf) file in version control repository, please make sure there is a secure way of providing private key for a Connector application's Application Principal.
 Here are best practices for handling secrets in Terraform: https://blog.gitguardian.com/how-to-handle-secrets-in-terraform/.

 ### Read-Only